The Warriors Way: 2010 Movie Review

 Cast: Jang Dong-Gun, Geoffrey Rush, Danny Huston, Kate Bosworth, Tony Cox, Ti Lung.
 Written and Directed by Sngmoo Lee.

-Ninja versus Cowboys sounds like a terrible low budget premise for a film, but anyone familiar with the classic 1971 Charles Bronson, Toshiro Mifune feature “Red Sun” will already know that even a cheesy sounding prospect like this, can actually make for a damn good movie, and that’s exactly what The Warrior’s Way is… a damnably good movie.
+Now, let’s be honest, Ninja versus Cowboys sounds like a terrible low budget premise for a film, but if anyone is familiar with the classic 1971 Charles Bronson/Toshiro Mifune feature “Red Sun” they’ll already know that even a cheesy sounding prospect like this, can actually make for a damn good movie, and that’s exactly what The Warrior’s Way is… a damnably good movie.

 But when Yang is tasked to kill the last member of a rival clan of ninja, and it turns out to be an infant girl, he abandons his clan and with the child in his care, leaves Japan and heads for the wild frontier town known as Lode to find an old friend.
 Settling into the town, Yang finally finds a measure of humanity and peace away from his former life of death and violence.
 With the child under his protection and his former clan far across the sea, Yang opens a laundry, grows flowers in an otherwise scorched and dead land, and increasingly finds himself attracted to Lynne (Kate Bosworth) a strong willed redhead with a tragic past.